Thunder Over Louisville: History

 Fireworks had been used in Derby festivities since the 1960s, but the positive impact of fireworks on this concert—particularly the echoing sound—led to the firework show's name when it was held the following year over the Ohio River.

 In 1991 the event moved to Waterfront Park, and Zambelli Fireworks Internationale's Master Pyrotechnician Raymond M Loffredo began handling the fireworks.
 The Air Show began in 1992, and has featured such notable aircraft as the Harrier, the B-2 (Stealth Bomber), and the F-117 (Stealth Fighter) as well as the Apache Attack Helicopter.

 The event expanded rapidly in scale and attendance; by 1996 more shells were exploded in the first minute than in the entire 1990 show.
 In 1997, the Air Force designated Thunder Over Louisville as one of the events for its 50th anniversary celebration.
-More than 125 military aircraft performed that year, making it the largest combined fireworks and air show in the United States.
+More than 125 military aircraft performed that year, making it at the time the largest combined fireworks and air show in the US.

 The event relies heavily on corporate donations.
 In 2000, when Kroger pulled out after 10 years of sponsorship, the Kentucky Derby Festival was left scrambling for money.
 They announced the Thunder Funder program, in which individuals can make small donations.
 In 2006, McDonald's announced that they would be the title sponsor for Thunder Funder and donate 10 cents from the sale of every 32-ounce drink in a commemorative cup to the Derby Festival.
 This promotion continued until 2014.
 In 2015, the restaurant chain pledged $100,000 to the event.